About slapped cheek disease or fifth disease

 - your child develops a rash and has red blood cell problems or a weakened immune system

 The virus can be dangerous for unborn babies.
 If you’re pregnant and you’ve become infected, or you’ve come into contact with someone with the virus, you should see your doctor immediately for blood tests and monitoring of your pregnancy.

 Treatment for slapped cheek disease

 Slapped cheek disease is caused by a virus, so antibiotics won’t help.

-It’s usually a mild disease.
 Rest at home might be all your child needs.

 Prevention of slapped cheek disease

-No vaccine is currently available for slapped cheek disease.
+There’s no immunisation for slapped cheek disease.